tarantool/doc/doc/release/enterprise-changelog.rst

     See details in :ref:`Reading and writing data with CRUD <authentication-users_minimal_priv-crud_read_write>`.

+    Safe mode and rolling-upgrade compatibility details are described in :ref:`Upgrading the crud module <admin-upgrades-crud>` (see :ref:`Compatibility limitation during upgrade <admin-upgrades-crud-safe-mode>` and :ref:`Upgrade order <admin-upgrades-crud-order>`).

 **Added:**

 * ``crud.locate()`` to determine where a tuple is stored (memtx or vinyl).
 Works for spaces managed by the enterprise module ``cooler``.